 Alternative and Complementary Therapies

 People often turn to alternative and complementary therapies (ACT) to seek symptom relief and to support health in general.
-Several studies indicate that therapies such as yoga, acupuncture, and other ACTs can help ameliorate symptoms such pelvic pain and provide overall support for health and well-being.
+Several studies indicate that therapies such as yoga, acupuncture, and other ACTs can help ameliorate symptoms such as pelvic pain and provide overall support for health and well-being.
 Due caution is important when a product claims to be a “cure”.
 Before use, any therapy should be discussed with your provider.
 Here are a few things that have been studied:

 Yoga